ihatemustard/no/usecases.md

 `no` is a flexible automation and testing tool.
 While it looks simple, it is useful in many real-world and playful scenarios.

+**Note: This page of documentation is currently written for v1.1.
+Some features introduced in v1.2 (such as `--seq`, `--pad`, and `--precision`) may not be fully documented here yet.
+An update to the documentation is pending.**

 ---

 ## 1. Default Negative Input Replacement